 Rainy days and Mondays

 Some things, though, are beyond anyone’s control.
 The study found that bad weather had a universally depressing effect.
-Rain, snow and fog were capable of making even normally happy people feel unhappy.
+Rain, snow and fog were capable of making even normally happy employees feel unhappy.
 However, they found no correlation between weather and sickness.

 Another intriguing aspect of the research relates to the question of whether happy workers are successful because they are happy or just happy because they are successful.